xqdo/tadbeer/README.md

 # 📱 Tadbeer - Personal Life Management App

-> **Tadbeer** (Arabic: تدبير) - meaning "management" or "planning" - is your comprehensive companion for managing all aspects of personal life with Islamic values at its core.
+> **Tadbeer** (Arabic: تدبير) - meaning "management" or "planning" - is your comprehensive companion for managing all aspects of personal life with Islamic values at its core .

 ## 🌟 Overview